Seth L. Milliken

-Seth Llewellyn Milliken (December 12, 1831 – April 18, 1897) was a U.S. Representative from Maine.
+Seth Llewellyn Milliken (December 12, 1831 – April 18, 1897) was a U.S. representative from Maine.

 Early life

 Born in Montville, Maine, the son of William Milliken and Lucy P. Perrigo.
 Milliken attended the common schools and Waterville College (now Colby College) before graduating from Union College, Schenectady, New York, in 1856.

 Family life

 Milliken had two children, a daughter Maud Milliken and a son Seth M. Milliken.

 Maud Milliken was a native of Augusta, Maine.
-She descendeded on her father's side from Sir James Milliken, of Scotland, who was knighted by King James for his military achievements, and on her maternal grand-father's side from one of the Counts of Perigneux, of France, whose burial place, with its elaborate tomb and monument, are at Pere Lachaise.
+She descended on her father's side from Sir James Milliken, of Scotland, who was knighted by King James for his military achievements, and on her maternal grandfather's side from one of the Counts of Perigneux, of France, whose burial place, with its elaborate tomb and monument, are at Pere Lachaise.
 Maud Milliken, after receiving a rudimentary education at her Maine home, attended the Allen School, near Boston, and studied music, both in Boston and New York.
 She possesses a clear, sweet, soprano voice, and leads the church choir at home.
 Maud Milliken accompanied her father to Washington for a number of winters.